florent37/flutter_web_import_js_library/README.md

 Created to make it simpler to build Flutter Plugins compatible with web.

+# Example

+to include [howler.js](https://github.com/goldfire/howler.js) & use it in a flutter web project :

 1. Add the js library in your assets
 2. Declare it inside your pubspec.yaml